-The AMS IC holds a slightly favorable view of international equity, based on its attractive valuations - including price-to-earnings valuations - strong earnings growth and positive momentum.
-The IC holds a
+The Asset Management Services (AMS) Investment Committee (IC) holds a slightly favorable view of international equity, based on attractive valuations - including price-to-earnings valuations - strong economic growth and positive momentum.
+The AMS IC holds a slightly cautious view of domestic equity, based on the belief more attractive opportunities exist outside the United States.
+Overall, the IC holds a slightly cautious view of equity, based primarily on extended price-to-earnings valuations in the U.S. large cap space.

 For sector information relating to charts and commentary above, see index definitions on pages 5 through 6.
-Portfolio Positioning reflects the AMS IC's general opinions regarding how exposure to various market sectors may help or hinder achieving the portfolio's long term objective.
-The policy and sector allocations are subject to change without notice.
+Portfolio Positioning reflects the AMS IC's general opinions regarding how exposure to various market sectors may help or hinder achieving a portfolio's long term objective and are subject to change without notice.
 Indices and peer groups are not available for direct investment.
 Any investor who attempts to mimic the performance of an index and peer group would incur fees and expenses which would reduce returns.
 Asset Allocation and Diversification does not ensure a profit or protect against a loss.
 All investments are subject to risk.
 There is no assurance that any investment strategy will be successful.
 Past performance is not a guarantee of future results.
 Dividends are not guaranteed and a company's future ability to pay dividends may be limited.
 Please note that outperformance does not necessarily represent positive total returns for a period.